-Summary: Windows stuck on a black screen with a spinning circle?
+Summary: Windows stuck on a black screen with a spinning circle or a cursor?
 Windows 10/8/7 PC or laptop won't boot after a reset or update?
-Get a blue screen error or Windows 10 stop code?
+Get a blue screen or Windows 10 stop code?
 Check this page to get some detailed troubleshooting tips to get your PC running again.

 Windows 10 not booting and showing a black screen, help!

-Recently my laptop went through an Windows update and it immediately became very slow (programs not responding and generally unable to use my laptop for anything).
+Recently my laptop went through a Windows update, but my computer immediately became very slow after this (programs not responding and generally unable to use my laptop for anything).
 I shut it down and it was still the same.
 The next morning, my laptop would not even boot and just showed a black screen for 8 mins until a message which reads reboot and select proper boot device or insert boot media in selected boot device and press a key' appears.
 I've tried everything the internet has to offer like force shut down to get my computer to perform an automatic repair which failed.
 I'm getting desperate as I do not have a reboot device anywhere and there are some important data on my computer.
 Please help!!

 Most people get into a panic when faced with a Windows 10 computer that cannot boot, worried that all their precious data is gone forever.
-However, in fact, all the data stored on the computer still stays on the device as long as it isn't overwritten.
+However, the fact is that all the data stored on the computer still stays on the device as long as it isn't overwritten.
 The good news is that you can safely get lost data back with a professional data recovery tool.
 You can perform file recovery by yourself, which potentially saves a lot of money.

 Note: In order to get the best data recovery result, you should stop using the computer when it cannot turn on.
-Because if you continue to repair or fix the unbootable issue, it will cause further data damage.
-Even normal startup or shutdown may write new data on the computer, which will overwrite the original data and make data recovery impossible.
+Because if you continue to repair or fix the unbootable Windows computer before files are retrieved, it will cause further data damage.
+Even a normal startup or shutdown may write new data on the computer, which will overwrite the original data and make data recovery impossible.

 Best free data recovery software

-Here recommend you the best free data recovery software - iBoysoft Data Recovery.
-It designed to recover data from crashed/dead hard drive in Windows 10/8/7/Vista/XP and Windows Server 2016/2012/2008/2003.
-The software can recognize more than 300 different file types, such as photos, music files, videos, documents, emails, etc. Moreover, iBoysoft Data Recovery also offers read-only features and comprehensive data recovery to raise the level of data protection on your computer.
+To recover data when a Windows computer won't boot, you can try some Windows data recovery software like iBoysoft Data Recovery. iBoysoft Data Recovery is one of the best data recovery software for Windows 10/8/7/Vista/XP and Windows Server 2019/2016/2012/2008/2003.
+It is designed to recover data from crashed/dead hard drive with the support of different file types, such as photos, music files, videos, documents, emails, etc. Moreover, iBoysoft Data Recovery is risk-free due to its read-only features, which would raise the level of data protection on your computer.

 Aside from recovering data from unbootable PC, iBoysoft Data Recovery can also recover deleted files/photos, recover data from formatted inaccessible drives, recover data from corrupted drives, perform RAW file system data recovery, etc. It can recover deleted/lost files on any type of external media, including external hard drives, USB flash drives, SD cards, memory cards, CF cards and more.